We are open and here for you. Telephonic, video and in-person consultations available.

-Our Illinois attorneys represent men and women in all areas of family law, such as in custody, spousal maintenance and child support disputes.
+Our Illinois attorneys represent men and women in all areas of family law, such as in parenting/child custody, spousal maintenance and child support disputes.

 Division of property is not always equal, but careful and considerate negotiation will ensure that our clients obtain what they are entitled to receive.
 Both parties are entitled to a portion of the assets acquired during the marriage.

 Maintenance is meant to sustain one of the parties until he or she can become self-sufficient.
 Where one of the parties is unable to become self-sufficient or come close to maintaining the standard of living enjoyed during the marriage, permanent maintenance, possibly subject to review, may be awarded.
 We make certain that negotiations are carefully considered and fairly discussed.

 Parents of minor children can petition the court for sole or joint Parenting/Child Custody of the children.
 The particular type of Parenting/Child Custody awarded will determine how the parents will shoulder the responsibility of caring for the children and making important decisions on their behalf.

 Illinois law gives a parent the right to receive support for minor children.
 Illinois law sets a guideline amount, but it may be increased or decreased depending on a party’s particular circumstances.